jbeyers/mrmr/docs/plan.md

       }
       ```

-    - [ ] `.mrmr/mrmr.db` for parity blob data (stored on drive)
+    - [ ] c|`.mrmr/mrmr.db` for parity blob data (stored on drive)

       - blob name

-      - constituent block sha hashes
+      - constituent files sha hashes and offsets

-    - [ ] `.mrmr/parity/sha256.blob` parity blocks (name taken from sha256 of blob)
+    - [ ] c|`.mrmr/parity/sha256.blob` parity blocks (name taken from sha256 of blob)

-    - [ ] `.mrmr/deduplicated/sha256.blob` for deduped blocks (hardlinks maybe?)
+    - [ ] c|`.mrmr/deduplicated/sha256.blob` for deduped blocks (hardlinks maybe?)

-  - [ ] Get POC using 2 drives, no parity
-  - [ ] Read files, write files
+  - [ ] m|Read files, write files
-  - [ ] Catalogue file sizes and hashes to confirm integrity
+  - [ ] s|Catalogue file sizes and hashes to confirm integrity

-- [ ] Parity
+- [ ] c|Parity
-  - [ ] Create parity blocks across drives
+  - [ ] c|Create parity blocks across drives
-  - [ ] Record which files (according to hash) and offset in each block
+  - [ ] c|Record which files (according to hash) and offset in each block
-  - [ ] Record parity block metadata (in sqlite)
+  - [ ] c|Record parity block metadata (in sqlite)
-  - [ ] Copy this sqlite file into the drives.
+  - [ ] c|Copy this sqlite file into the drives.
-  - [ ] Or save it as a format in a json file or something
+  - [ ] c|Or save it as a format in a json file or something
-    - [ ] The only info needed to recreate would be the hashes of the blocks going into each file.
+    - [ ] c|The only info needed to recreate would be the hashes of the blocks going into each file.

 - [ ] Recovery
-  - [ ] Recreate files onto a new drive (offline?)
+  - [ ] c|Recreate files onto a new drive (offline?)
-  - [ ] Serve files from an amount of parity blocks
+  - [ ] c|Serve files from an amount of parity blocks

-- [ ] Spread files across drives, prefer drive with the most space.
+- [ ] c|Spread files across drives, prefer drive with the most space.
-- [ ] Concentrate redundancy onto specific drives
+- [ ] c|Concentrate redundancy onto specific drives
-- [ ] 'Stack' drives to match the size of a larger drive?
+- [ ] c|'Stack' drives to match the size of a larger drive?
-- [ ] Writing happens on the fastest nearest drive.
+- [ ] c|Writing happens on the fastest nearest drive.

-- [ ] Keep record of which file goes where
+- [ ] c|Keep record of which file goes where
-- [ ] Send to remote drives via ssh
+- [ ] c|Send to remote drives via ssh
-- [ ] Deduplication
+- [ ] c|Deduplication

 ## Milestones

-### POC
+### 1:POC

 - Only local drives
 - Send write to drive with most space
 - Read combined
 - Folder listing combined
+- Basic config file
-- Store files in DB?
+- Store file locations in DB

-### 1
+### 2:Single-drive Redundancy, manual recovery

+- Single drive parity (mimimum_parity 1)?
 - Redundancy using parity

-## 2
+- Separate, manual recovery script

+### 3:SSH

 - ssh accessible drives

+### 4:Multi-drive redundancy

+- Figure out the scheme for shifted parity
+- Encode shifted parity blocks
+- Save in db
+- Manual recovery after multiple drive failures
+- copy on write?

+### 5:Seamless

+- Admin UI
+- Automatic read access of missing data from other drives and parity
+- Automatic redistribution on failed drive access
+- Config for removable drives
+- Config for how long to wait
+- Automatic discovery of available/configured drives, given a connection
+- Automatic remounting of moved drives
+- Prep drives for decommissioning
+- Set drives as read-only